 4. Dynamic Pricing

-Airlines and hotels have been using dynamic pricing strategies (a.k.a. yield management) since the 1980s, adjusting pricing based on long-term market conditions and shifts in supply and demand.
-However, in retail, the playing field is more crowded and the marketplace is more complex.
-Pricing changes need to happen fast.
+Airlines and hotels have been using dynamic pricing strategies (a.k.a. yield management) for decades, adjusting pricing based on long-term market conditions and shifts in supply and demand.
+However, in retail, price adjustments need to happen even faster.

 AI-powered dynamic pricing assesses numerous variables at once to help retailers set the best prices for attracting customers while protecting profits.